Module: RubyTerraform

 from ClassMethods

-Invokes the terraform taint command which marks a resource instance as not fully functional.
+terraform taintcommand which marks a resource instance as not fully functional. -

 .untaint(parameters = {}, invocation_options = {}) ⇒ Object